 What Is a Digital Wallet?

-A digital wallet is typically a safe and convenient way to store your payment information electronically.
+A digital wallet is typically a safe and convenient way to store your payment information electronically on a device.
 Here are some key points to know:

 • While often used interchangeably with the term “mobile wallet,” a mobile wallet is actually a form of a digital wallet — on a mobile phone.
 You can also use digital wallets on a desktop computer, tablet, and even internet-connected devices like a smartwatch or a smart fridge.

-• If you’re shopping at a store that accepts digital wallets, you can pay using your smartphone, with no physical credit cards, debit cards, or cash necessary.
+• If you’re shopping at a store that accepts digital wallets, you can pay using your smartphone, with no physical credit cards, debit cards that draw from your checking account, or cash necessary.
 You can also keep payment information online on sites like Amazon or Walmart and quickly pay using that stored information the next time you shop.

 • Some digital wallets also enable peer-to-peer transfers (P2P transfers).
 You can send money to friends and family and receive money when they send it to you.
 Some popular P2P services are Venmo and PayPal.